 The games (while not very deep) are signature Nintendo: they’re very fun to play.
 Even more intriguing is the expandability—we spent hours tinkering around in the Toy Con Garage to see what else we could build.

 It is an explorative and creative experience, all at the same time.
 We could see kids getting lost in here for hours on end, especially since the programming experience is very similar to programming with Scratch which a lot of kids are already familiar with.

 It’s quite a feat of engineering to create something that innovates in the video game space, inspires kids to complete a DIY project, and teaches the core concepts of STEM.
 But Nintendo - as they always do - have done it.

 And don't forget—a summer with STEM!

-If you’re looking for a creative, collaborative, and inspiring STEM experience for your video game-loving kids, consider sending them to iD Tech this summer. iD Tech programs deliver in-demand skillsets through coding, robotics, game development, and ai summer camps, so students can innovate like the pros.
+If you’re looking for a creative, collaborative, and inspiring STEM experience for your video game-loving kids, consider sending them to iD Tech this summer. iD Tech programs deliver in-demand skillsets through coding classes, robotics camps, courses in game development, and ai summer camps, so students can innovate like the pros.